 "I think just making sure they're legit is important," Hurd said.
 "There are a lot of unscrupulous companies online and they make it look like they're pharmaceutical companies.
 But you can't find out who they are."

-On the bright side, both Hurd and Raj pointed out that they haven't seen many negative side effects of CBD, so it can't hurt.
+On the bright side, both Hurd and Raj pointed out that they haven't seen many negative side effects of CBD.